-The tables below illustrate the gross and net claims incurred run-off triangle from inception to 31 December 2021.
-Reinsurance recovery on claims incurred in 2021 amounted to USD 94,957 (before the addition of a risk adjustment and the effects of discounting).
+The tables below illustrate the gross and net claims incurred run-off triangle from policy inception as at 31 December 2022.
+Reinsurance recovery reserves on claims incurred amounted to USD 2,618,884 (before the addition of a risk adjustment and the effects of discounting).